1928 Okeechobee hurricane: Florida

+In October 1928 alone, permits for repair work projects exceeding $2 million were approved for Palm Beach and West Palm Beach, with the latter issuing 3,165 permits for building and major repairs between October 1 and June 30, 1929.
+Some towns along the shores of Lake Okeechobee slowly rebuilt, such as Belle Glade, where the population grew significantly due to people searching for work in the agricultural and natural resources industries during the Great Depression.
+However, other localities such as Chosen, Fruitcrest, and Okeelanta, never recovered from the storm.
+In Martin County, plans to build a Hollywood-esque city called Picture City fell through following the 1928 hurricane and subsequent economic collapse.

 Racial issues

 In Florida, although the hurricane's destruction affected everything in its path, the death toll was by far the highest and the aftermath the worst in the economically poor areas in the low-lying ground near Lake Okeechobee, such as the towns of Belle Glade, Chosen, Pahokee, South Bay, and Bean City.
 Around 75% of the fatalities were among migrant farm workers, most of whom were black.

 The black workers did most of the post-hurricane cleanup work.
 Reflecting racial and class discrimination, authorities reserved the few caskets available for burials for the bodies of whites.
 White victims received a formal burial service, although in a mass grave, at Woodlawn Cemetery in downtown West Palm Beach.
 This was the only mass gravesite to receive a timely memorial.

 In contrast, the bodies of black victims were burned in funeral pyres or thrown into mass burial sites such as the ones in West Palm Beach and Port Mayaca.

 Robert Hazard, a resident of West Palm Beach, established the Storm of '28 Memorial Park Coalition Inc. to fight for recognition of the black victims of the storm.
 In 2000, the West Palm Beach burial site was reacquired by the city of West Palm Beach and plans for construction of a memorial began.
 The site was listed on the U.S. National Register of Historic Places in 2002 and a state historical marker was added in 2003 during events to commemorate the 75th anniversary of the hurricane.

 African-American writer Zora Neale Hurston explored the effects of the hurricane on black migrant workers in her seminal 1937 novel, Their Eyes Were Watching God.
 This is her best-known work and it was included on TIME magazine's 2005 list of the '100 best English-language novels published since 1923'.